sboerrigter/harvestmoney/README.md

 # harvestmoney

-> A tool to create MoneyBird invoices based on tracked time in Harvest
+> A tool to create MoneyBird invoices from Harvest reports.

 ## Build Setup